susanneferschl/da-sql-api-project-group-2_sf/README.md

 3. Make sure your tables can be joined on a related column and push the prepared data to a table in the database.
 4. Make a basic EDA on both of the tables.
-5. Come up with three different hypotheses regarding your available data, taking into account both of the datasets you have.
+5. Come up with three different hypotheses regarding your available data, taking into account both of the datasets you have (perhaps linking dep_delay to weather).
-6. Make an EDA following your hypotheses.
+6. Complete EDA following your hypotheses and clearly outline your findings (either that everything is as expected or any unexpected results).

 ### Deliverables
 1. Clean and structured Jupyter Notebook containing the (well-documented) code to connect to database as well as API as well as the required EDA part.